Automating tasks with scripts

 You build scripts by selecting from a list of FileMaker Pro commands, called script steps, specifying options (if necessary), and arranging the steps in the correct order to perform the task.

-Scripts normally run on the client, but you may want to run some scripts on FileMaker Server or FileMaker Cloud products to improve performance or to automatically run on a schedule.
-See About running scripts on FileMaker Server and FileMaker Cloud products.
+Scripts normally run on the client, but you may want to run some scripts on FileMaker Server or FileMaker Cloud to improve performance or to automatically run on a schedule.
+See About running scripts on FileMaker Server and FileMaker Cloud.

 Planning a script